DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 This is one of those changes that sounds almost too simple once stated.
 If we already know the value of a variable, then stop carrying it around.
 However, in a branch and bound solver this matters quite a bit because every node solve gets cheaper, and each child problem gets smaller as more variables are fixed.

 A somewhat important thing to point out is that this does not need to be solved by calling a generic LP solver.
 The same roof-dual bound can be obtained from an equivalent graph construction: build a graph on literals, solve a max-flow/min-cut problem, and read the persistent labels from the residual graph.
-Hercules builds that graph directly.
-In practice, this means we can solve it fairly quickly with an off the shelf graph package in Rust, [petgraph](https://docs.rs/petgraph/latest/petgraph/).
+In practice, this means we can solve it fairly quickly with an off the shelf graph package in Hercules, which is what we do using [petgraph](https://docs.rs/petgraph/latest/petgraph/).
 [1]

 ## What the New Preprocessing Routines Buy Us